 - Daily cleaning of floors with floor pads.
 Burnishing the floor regularly will help provide a visually appealing shine.

-When it comes to long-term floor protection, facility managers should strongly consider installing to keep dirt and debris from entering a facility, as well as to mitigate trips and falls.
+When it comes to long-term floor protection, facility managers should strongly consider installing mats to keep dirt and debris from entering a facility, as well as slip-resistant treads to mitigate trips and falls.
 To find the correct mat for a facility, managers must first determine where dirt and debris are being brought into the facility.
 Once trouble spots are identified, a matting product that addresses facility-specific weather and environmental hazards such as dirt, water, or sand should be implemented.
 In addition to providing safety benefits for customers and employees, these products can also protect a facility from costly lawsuits.

 Although it may seem daunting to establish a comprehensive floor care plan for your facility, it can be achieved with a few strategic steps.
 By choosing floor care products that take a systems-based approach and are both efficient and effective, facility managers can enjoy the benefits of safe and beautiful flooring for years to come.